cardat/air-health-gis-tools/README.md

 # Considerations

 The radius of the buffer may intersect a raster cell.
-In this case the raster cell is usually included if it less than ceil(buffer index).
+In this case the raster cell is included within the buffer calc if it less than  ceil(buffer/cell size)